numToStr/Comment.nvim/README.md

 <a id="pre-hook"></a>

-- `pre_hook` - This method is called with a [`ctx`](#comment-context) argument before comment/uncomment is started.
+- `pre_hook` - This method is called with a `ctx` (Read `comment.utils.CommentCtx`) argument before comment/uncomment is started.
 It can be used to return a custom `commentstring` which will be used for comment/uncomment the lines.
 You can use something like [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) to compute the commentstring using treesitter.

 ```lua
 -- NOTE: The example below is a proper integration and it is RECOMMENDED.